Private Tours for Groups and Families

-To book a private tour for your group or family of up to 10 people you can use the Book Online form or phone Ben at 617.670.1888.
+To book a private tour for yourself, your group, or a family of up to 10 people, you can use the Book Now form or phone Ben at 617.670.1888.
 Ben will reply advising if the date you are seeking is available and pass along additional details confirming your tour.
 To obtain pricing for a larger group contact Ben by email or phone.
 Schools should use the School Groups Reservation form and Homeschoolers the Homeschoolers Reservation form.
 Please note that as we are out giving tours daily, phone calls are returned in the evening.

 What forms of payment do you take?